Allan Kaprow: Happenings

 Kaprow's work attempts to integrate art and life.
 Through Happenings, the separation between life, art, artist, and audience becomes blurred.
 The "Happening" allows the artist to experiment with body motion, recorded sounds, written and spoken texts, and even smells.
 One of his earliest "Happenings" was the "Happenings in the New York Scene," written in 1961 as the form was developing.
 Kaprow calls them unconventional theater pieces, even if they are rejected by "devotees" of theater because of their visual arts origins.
 These "Happenings" use disposable elements like cardboard or cans making it cheaper on Kaprow to be able to change up his art piece every time.
-The minute those elements break down, he can get more disposable materials together and produce another improvisational master piece.
+The minute those elements break down, he can get more disposable materials together and produce another improvisational work.
 He points out that their presentations in lofts, stores, and basements widens the concept of theater by destroying the barrier between audience and play and "demonstrating the organic connection between art and its environment."
 There have been recreations of his pieces, such as "Overflow", a tribute to the original 1967 "FLUIDS" Happening.

+In 1973 Allan Kaprow performed with Jannis Kounellis, Wolf Vostell, Robert Filliou, and Mario Merz in Berlin at the ADA - Aktionen der Avantgarde.

 In 2014 This Is Not A Theatre Company restaged two of Allan Kaprow's Happenings in New York City as part of the exhibit "Allen Kaprow.
 Other Ways" at the Fundacio Antoni Tapies in Barcelona: Toothbrushing Piece ("performed privately with friends"), and Pose ("Carrying chairs through the city.
 Sitting down here and there.
 Photographed.
 Pix left on the spot.
 Going on").

 He published extensively and was Professor Emeritus in the Visual Arts Department of the University of California, San Diego.
 Kaprow is also known for the idea of "un-art", found in his essays "Art Which Can't Be Art" and "The Education of the Un-Artist."

 Many well-known artists, for example, Claes Oldenburg, cite him as an influence on their work.